edhowland/vish/Syntax.md

 In Vish, blocks are first class citizens.
 They can be executed inline, saved in variables or passed to functions.

-Blocks are delimted by curly braces and contain statements or expressions delimited by newlines or semicolons.
+Blocks are delimited by curly braces and contain statements or expressions delimited by newlines or semicolons.
 Like in functions or lambdas, the last statement or expression evaluated is returned as the value of the block overall.